The 13 behavioral traditions behind every criterion.

 Primary Work

 The Fogg Behavior Model establishes that behavior occurs when three elements converge simultaneously: motivation, ability, and a prompt.
 If any element is insufficient, the behavior does not occur regardless of the strength of the other two.
-His subsequent work Tiny Habits extends this into the role of friction in behavior change.

 Framework Application